Let’s talk about how you can reduce your bounce rate. Below are three key steps you should take in strategizing a plan to lower your bounce rates.

 - Page 2 has a bounce rate of 72% and attracts 500 visitors/week

 If you could reduce the bounce rate of only one page, which would you choose?
-Many people make the mistake of selecting page 2 to work on, simply because it has a higher bounce rate and therefore needs more attention.
+Many people make the mistake of selecting page 2 to work on, simply because it has higher bounce rates and therefore needs more attention.
 But this is flawed reasoning because page 1 attracts twice as many visitors as does page 2.
 While it certainly has a lower bounce rate, page 1’s bounce rate of 59% isn’t that much lower than that of page 2 (72%).
 Keeping things simple, reducing the bounce rate of page 1 is most likely a better idea, and not page 2 because the bounce rate discrepancy between the two pages isn’t that significant, but the traffic generated is.